hdelan/MSc-HPC-Final-Project/README.md

 The accompanying report can be found at ```writeup.pdf```.

-<div style="text-align: justify">"A matrix, and a heatmap of the centrality of its nodes"</div>

 ## Data
 In order to run code, data must be downloaded from: